-Cut the mushrooms into quite small pieces – make a hash like shown in the picture above.
+Chop the mushrooms into quite small pieces – make a hash like shown in the picture above.
 Put them in a bowl and set aside.

-Cut the onion.
+Chop the onion.
 The finer hash you have patience to do, the better is the result in your salad.
 Add the onion hash in the bowl (where the mushrooms already are) little by little and toss well, tasting after each adding: your taste buds will quite quickly learn to tell you when the combination is perfect: you should be able to taste both onions and mushrooms, but the taste of the mushrooms should be the stronger of the two.

 Then add the smetana, also little by little until the mass is evenly covered with smetana, but not swimming in it.

 Finally add the ground allspice.
 Sprinkle some, taste and sprinkle some more if needed.
 Allspice brings its fancy flavor to the salad, but too much is not a good thing.